rmsmportier/CMSCI120Base/chapter5.md

 *** =instructions
 - Enter *import math* in order to use the functions in this module
-- Use // to calculate floor division for 24 and 7
+- Use // to calculate floor division for 24 and 7, assign the result to *a*
-- Use the *floor* function from *math* module to do the same
+- Use the *floor* function from *math* module to do the same, assign the result to *b*
-- Now identify a function, and use that function to calculate the smallest integer greater than the result of 24/7
+- Now identify a function in *math* module, and use that function to calculate the smallest integer greater than the result of 24/7.
+Assign that result to *c*

 *** =hint
 - The instructions provide the exact syntax to use to import function module *math*